-(r) Segment reporting
+(q) Segment reporting

 A segment is a component of the Corporation that is distinguishable by economic activity (business segment), or by its geographical location (geographical segment), which is subject to risks and rewards that are different from those of other segments.
-The Corporation operates in one business segment, mineral exploration, and two geographical segments, Canada and the Dominican Republic, during the years ended December 31, 2022, and 2021.
+The Corporation operates in one business segment, mineral exploration, and two geographical segments, Canada and the Dominican Republic, during the years ended December 31, 2023, and 2022.

-(s) Leases
+(r) Leases

-IFRS 16 Leases provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
-The Corporation has two short-term leases and is applying the exemptions provided for in IFRS 16.
+IFRS 16 Leases - Specifies how to recognize, measure, present and disclose leases.
+The standard provides a single lessee accounting model, requiring lessees to recognize assets and liabilities for all leases unless the lease term is 12 months or less or the underlying asset has a low value.
+The Corporation has one short-term lease and is applying the exemptions in IFRS 16.

-4. Significant Accounting Judgments and Estimates
+5. Material Accounting Judgments and Estimates

-The preparation of these Consolidated Financial Statements requires Management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
+The preparation of these Consolidated Financial Statements requires Management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the Consolidated Financial Statements and reported amounts of expenses during the reporting period.
 Estimates by their nature, are uncertain and therefore actual outcomes could differ from the estimates.
-The impacts of such estimates are pervasive throughout the Consolidated Financial Statements and may require accounting adjustments based on future occurrences.
+The impacts of such estimates are pervasive throughout the Consolidated Financial Statements, and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised, and the revision affects both current and future periods.

-Significant assumptions about the future and other sources of estimation uncertainty that Management has made at the statement of financial position date, that could result in a material adjustment to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to, the following:
+Significant assumptions about the future and other sources of estimation uncertainty that Management has made at the statement of financial position date, which could result in a material adjustment to the carrying amounts of assets and liabilities, in the event that actual results differ from assumptions made, relate to, but are not limited to the following:

-Share-based payments
+(a) Share-based payments